jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 to find exploitable vulnerabilities in a bare\-metal device, and identified remotely exploitable vulnerabilities in a Bluetooth Low Energy device.
-In July 2021, this training was also offered at Hardwear.io USA.In May 2021, we published our Public Report \-Dell Secured Component Verification, which was commissioned by Dell to explore supply chain security functionality and related and supportive foundational security functionality on 14th and 15th generation Dell servers.Approaches for Fault Injection Countermeasures.
+In July 2021, this training was also offered at Hardwear.io USA.
+In May 2021, we published our Public Report \-
+Dell Secured Component Verification, which was commissioned by Dell to explore supply chain security functionality and related and supportive foundational security functionality on 14th and 15th generation Dell servers.
+In May 2021, Eric Evenchick presented Building CANtact
+Pro: An Open Source CAN Bus Tool at NorthSec.
+In this talk, he discussed the design and release process for the CANtact Pro device, to help would\-be tool creators interested in launching their own hardware product to understand the many things that go into bringing a hardware idea to market, from PCB design to driver development.
+He also discussed open source tools for designing PCBs, writing cross\-platform drivers using Rust, the economics of releasing a device, and logistical challenges one can expect when building hardware.
+In July 2021, Sultan Qasim Khan and Jeremy Boone published a three\-part blog series on Alternative Approaches for Fault Injection Countermeasures.
 In Part 1 of this series, they covered the basic principles of fault injection types of glitches, their effects, and how an attacker can characterize hardware and firmware to